 - An extensive list of incentives throughout the country can be found at the Database of State Incentives for Renewable Energy (DSIRE).

-- The Federal Tax Credit for residential renewable energy systems applies to solar PV, solar water-heaters, fuel cells, wind, and geothermal heat pumps.
-Credits for solar technologies expire at the end of 2021; for all other technologies, credits expire at the end of 2016.
-Homeowners who install rooftop solar in 2016 may be eligible for a 30% federal tax credit.
-For more information about federal tax credits for residential systems, click here.
+- The Federal Tax Credits for solar technologies expire at the end of 2021.
+For more information about federal tax credits for residential solar systems, click here.

 - The Federal Tax Credit for commercial renewable energy systems applies to many technologies.
 This tax credit is applicable to utilities, commercial, industrial, and agricultural sectors.
-Properties that have solar technologies installed in 2016 may be eligible for a 30% federal tax credit.
 For more information about federal tax credits for commercial systems, click here.